TTMediaMatch/mm-sdk-python/README.md

 # MM-SDK-Python

 Welcome to the MediaMatch Python SDK!
-This SDK allows you to interact with MediaMatch conveniently within your Python applications.
+This SDK allows you to interact with MediaMatch conveniently within your Python applications

 ## Installation